Hardware Connection Guide

 Press the menu button and select Advanced Setup.

-Press Diagnostic Menu - System Configuration Menu.
+Press System Configuration Menu.

-On Serial Port Protocol, choose Binary and press “Return To Diagnostic Menu” - “Return to Advanced Setup Menu” - “Save Settings”.
+On Serial Port Protocol, choose Binary and press “Return To Diagnostic Menu” - “Return to Advanced Setup Menu”

 Medtronic INVOS Cerebral/Somatic Oximetry

+Connect the cable to the |O|O| port on the back of the device.
 Since the RS-232 port of INVOS is a male terminal, “F/F cross gender” should be used.

 You need to go to the next screen to open the settings window.
 Press the Next Menu button.